tsi-software/JavaGenerator/README.md

 public class SimpleGeneratorExample extends ThreadSafeGenerator<String> { ... }
 ```

-In the business end of the generator you write your code and call 'yieldReturn(...)'
+In the business end of the generator you write your code and call 'yieldReturn(...);'
 whenever you want to pass data over to your iterator in the foreground thread:
 ```java
     @Override